lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_1.7/mtl_session01_see.md

 a.
 What is team communication like?

 b.
-How do team members relate to one another?
+How does the team relate to one another?

 c.
 How is VA data used?